Data room permissions explained hero.

 Can I set different permissions for different folders in the same data room?

 Yes, on most proper VDR platforms including Ellty Data Room plan, you can set permissions at the folder level.
-This means investor A might have access to your Overview and Financials folders but not your Legal folder, while your co-founder has access to everything.
-Set permissions at the folder level rather than per file - it's easier to manage and you're less likely to accidentally misconfigure a newly uploaded document.
+This means viewer A might have access to your Overview and Financials folders but not your Legal folder, while your co-founder has access to everything.
+Set permissions at the folder level rather than per file, it's easier to manage and you're less likely to accidentally misconfigure a newly uploaded document.
 When a file goes into a folder, it inherits the folder's settings automatically.

 The short version